Help Mama Shafia Retain Our Legacy

 Donation protected

-My name is Shafia Monroe, and I was anointed Queen Mother of the Midwife Movement on July 29, 2016, by Erickka Sy Savané, of Madamenoire.com.
-Savané article was titled "How Shafia M. Monroe Became Queen Mother of a Midwifery Movement", and highlights my life work of elevating the legacy of the African American midwife.
+My name is Shafia Monroe.
+I was anointed Queen Mother of the Midwife Movement on July 29, 2016, by Erickka Sy Savané, of Madamenoire.com, on said words of Monica Simpson.
+Savané article was titled "How Shafia M. Monroe Became Queen Mother of a Midwifery Movement", and highlights my life's work of elevating the legacy of the African American midwife.

-To honor their legacy, reduce infant mortality, and increase the number of Black midwives, I co-founded the Boston Traditional Childbearing Group , in 1978 and founded the International Center for Traditional Childbearing (ICTC), in 1991.
-Both non-profits, increased the number of Black midwives, held conferences to bring Black midwives together, did community outreach, and improved infant and maternal health.
+To honor their legacy, reduce infant mortality, and offer home birth services to Black families, I co-founded the Boston Traditional Childbearing Group in 1978.
+For 16 years, we provided perinatal education and home birth services to the Greater Boston area, and advocated for the right of Black families to have homebirth services.
+In 1991, with the support of Ayanna Ade, TM, CNM, I founded the International Center for Traditional Childbearing (ICTC) to increase the number of Black midwives, sponsored the Black Midwives and Healers Conference, to bring Black midwives together, and organized community outreach to improve infant and maternal health.

-In 2021, I was gifted with the Alabama Black Midwife Exhibit that was originally housed at the Smithsonian Institute years ago.
-This exhibit includes 15 black and white photographs and newspapers articles that chronicle the history and experiences of Black midwives of Alabama during the early 20th Century.
-This is an example of one of many exhibits I wish to make available to the public.
+In 2021, I recieved a call from my midwife of Stacy Bukfin, CPM, saying that 39 piece Alabama Black Midwife Exhibit was found in abandoedn van, and she was offering to me.
+The exhbit was originally shown at Smithsonian Institute years ago.
+This exhibit includes 30 black and white photographs and newspaper articles that chronicle the history and experiences of Black midwives of Alabama during the early 20th Century.
+This historical exhibit needs an permant house to be viewed by the public, and that is why I feel compelled to build NAAMM.
+This is one example of one of many exhibits I wish to make available to the public.

-I want families to have a place to donate items from their deceased midwife member, that will be housed in the National Black Midwives Museum, for people to see and learn.
+I want families to have venue, donate items from their deceased midwife member, which will be housed in the National Black Midwives Museum, for people to see and learn.

-My goal is to raise upwards of $150,000 to pay for an architect to create a comprehensive floor plan, buy materials to build the house and surrounding garden, create climate control for delicate artifacts, furnish the museum, and create a system for obtaining and maintaning ongoing artifacts.
+My goal is to raise upwards of $150,000 to pay for an architect to create a comprehensive floor plan, buy materials to build the museum house, with climate control for delicate artifacts, furnish the museum, and create a system for obtaining and maintaning ongoing artifacts.

 I am asking for the support of my community so that we can create a place where we can learn, honor our midwives, and preserve their legacy for future generations.
-Let's work together to create a more informed, healthy, and empowered community for Black Women, their families, and communities, that elevates the status of the midwife and creates healthy birth outcomes through education.
+Let's work together to create a more informed, healthy, and empowered community for Black Women, their families, and communities, that elevates the status of the African American midwife who dedicated her life to US public health by offerring kind perinatal care, birth and postpartum services.

 Shafia Monroe